I did the farmer's walk every day for a week — here’s what happened to my body

 My shoulders were on fire, but I also felt it in my legs, core, and back muscles the next day.
 Putting the weights down at either end of the apartment allowed me to add in a sneaky deadlift and I could also reset my shoulders and core.
 While it helped me keep my form tight, it did nothing to soothe achy muscles.

 By the fourth day, I was getting bored with my apartment (and my dog kept following me), so I graduated to the stairs outside.
 It wasn’t a surprise that I felt my quads and glutes working far harder, and I had to keep my core super tight to prevent the load from going into my lower back.
-I preferred the activation in my lower body, so continued this way for the rest of the challenge, but I reckon I noticed some curtain twitching from the neighbors.
-Maybe it was my heavy breathing?

-Although the first few sets felt comfortable, the last ones tested my posture, control, grip, and core strength.
+Although the first few sets felt comfortable, the last ones tested my posture, control, grip and core strength.
 There’s a lot to think about as you walk — keeping your core tight, shoulders set down and standing tall as you take steps forward while maintaining grip.

 I have a rotator cuff injury in my left shoulder, so I immediately went into protection mode when noticing fatigue.
-It meant resetting the weights after each walk which helped me to adjust my shoulders, reengage my core, and regrip the kettlebells.
+It meant resetting the weights after each walk which helped me to adjust my shoulders, reengage my core and regrip the kettlebells.

 Your rotator cuff muscles surround the shoulder joint and help to stabilize and support the shoulder through movement.
 When your primary working muscles begin to fatigue, any weak stabilizing muscles won’t be properly activated to support you.

 Any internal shoulder rotation (slumping forward) prevents your rotator cuff muscles from properly switching on, which means other muscles might pick up the slack instead.
 As a result of taking extra precautions, I felt this exercise everywhere I wanted to without straining my shoulder or lower back.
 Although my grip strength still needs some serious work.

 Sam Hopes

-Staff Fitness Writer
+Senior Staff Writer - Fitness

-Sam Hopes is a level III fitness trainer, level II reiki practitioner, and resident fitness writer at Future PLC, the publisher of Tom's Guide.
+Sam Hopes is a level III qualified fitness trainer, level II reiki practitioner, and senior fitness writer at Future PLC, the publisher of Tom's Guide.
+She is also about to undertake her Yoga For Athletes training course.
 Having trained to work with mind and body, Sam is a big advocate of using mindfulness techniques in sport and fitness, and their impact on performance.
 She’s also passionate about the fundamentals of training and building sustainable training methods.
-When she's writing up her experiences with the latest fitness tech, you’ll find her writing about nutrition, sleep, recovery, and workouts.
+When she's not writing up her experiences with the latest fitness tech and workouts, you’ll find her writing about nutrition, sleep, recovery, and wellness.